 I recently successfully defended my Ph.D. thesis Modal adjectives and the Grammar of Non-local Modification in the department of linguistics at McGill University.
 My main research field is semantics.
 In my work, I explore a number of topics at the syntax/semantics/pragmatics interface such as modification and questions.

-In the Winter term, I taught the course Semantics 2.
+Winter term 2019: I taught the course Semantics 2.
 The course was an advanced undergrad introduction to semantic theory, with special focus on modification.

 “When Formal Semantics Meets Deep Learning” (with Amelia Bruno and Emily Goodwin).
 Talk given at Semantics Group, McGill University, May 4th , 2018.